The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 On your way back from Asakusa, a visit to the Imperial Palace and its East Gardens is great for your last day in Tokyo.
 While the inner grounds are closed to the public, the gardens are beautiful and offer a glimpse into Japan’s imperial history.

-Tokyo Station is not for and if you’re into architecture, you’re going to love this great architectural building.
+Tokyo Station is not far, and if you’re into architecture, you’re going to love this great architectural building.

 TeamLab Borderless is another option for this afternoon, and it is worth a visit if you haven’t seen anything like it!
 It’s an immersive digital art museum famous for its colourful, futuristic digital art installations & photo ops.